 During this time in the UK, Dr Bourke treated the most complex cases, and gained extensive experience in minimising complications of intraocular surgery.
-Upon returning to Australia in 1995, he co-founder The Eye Centre Gold Coast and Short Street Day Surgery, offering Surgical and Laser treatment to the local community for Cataract, Vitreoretinal and Macular conditions.
+Upon returning to Australia in 1995, he co-founded The Eye Centre Gold Coast and Short Street Day Surgery, offering Surgical and Laser treatment to the local community for Cataract, Vitreoretinal and Macular conditions.

 With extensive subspecialty training, Dr Bourke is one of few ophthalmologists who manages all complexities of cataract, macular and retinal surgery.
 He has a special interest in treatment of age-related macular degeneration (ARMD) and particularly, the management of Neovascular ARMD (wet macular degeneration).

 A Gold Coast local, Dr Bourke is father of five children and in his spare time, he plays lead guitar and sings in a soul/blues band aptly named “Groove Doctor”.
 He also enjoys spending time surfing and enduring a few rounds of golf!